-Cold Mountain: hiking the Art Loeb Trail from Daniel Boone Boy Scout Camp
+Cold Mountain: hiking the Art Loeb Trail

 Art Loeb Trail to Cold Mountain: the hike

-The hike departs on the Art Loeb trailhead at the southern end of the Daniel Boone Boy Scout Camp (view maps and driving directions), catching views of the tumbling Little East Fork Pigeon River beside the trailhead parking area.
+The hike departs on the Art Loeb Trailhead at the southern end of the Daniel Boone Boy Scout Camp (view maps and driving directions), catching views of the tumbling Little East Fork Pigeon River beside the trailhead parking area.
 The forest is lush and vibrantly green: deciduous trees tower overhead, shading moss-covered boulders and leathery-leafed rhododendron.

 The trail dives through a grove of rhododendron and mountain laurel at 1 mile, veering east and passing a small campsite.
-The hike climbs a rustic wooden stairway, and then begins following an old, gravel road bed at 1.5 miles.
+The hike climbs a rustic wooden stairway and then begins following an old, gravel road bed at 1.5 miles.
 Dipping elevation briefly, the Art Loeb Trail crosses a shaded, trickling stream at 1.9 miles.

-The Cold Mountain Trail dives through a dense grove of rhododendron, trekking through a rugged, rocky forest.
+The trail dives through a dense grove of rhododendron, trekking through a rugged, rocky forest.
 The elevation gain racks up quickly, the workout intensifying, as the hike begins to score through-the-trees views at 4 miles.
 Tall wildflowers blow in the ample summit breezes, stretching high to catch the dappled sunlight beneath the forest canopy.
 The trail climbs through dense rhododendron and laurel thickets, switching back sharply at 4.5 miles and passing a grassy campsite.
 Wild blueberries and gnarly-branched laurel crowd the trail in the final stretch to the summit.

 Cold Mountain on the Art Loeb Trail: Directions & Details